 An individual crisis is the result of one person's message to a campus social media account.
 Document the procedure for responding to or reporting messages from individuals in crisis situations such as threatening self harm or reporting sexual misconduct or anything related to Title IX.

 For campus crises (e.g., natural disaster, public health emergency, employee misconduct, unexpected media attention, etc.) social media should integrate into a campus crisis plan.
 However, it may be helpful to have the social media crisis response plan available directly to social media managers.
 Include the following, then see our Phases for Social Media Crisis Management for more information on crisis communication.

 - Who determines the campus is enacting a crisis response.

 - How to handle non-crisis content on social media (both publishing and engaging) during a crisis.

 - Who provides crisis communication updates to account managers, as well as what content and responses need approval or guidance, and from whom.

 - How account managers should report on social media activity during a crisis.

 - How increased staffing needs will be managed in a crisis situation.

 In our book, we included sections at the end of each chapter called Your Turn to help you complete each of these five documents.
 Or watch the presentation Liz gave at the 2020 HighEdWeb conference and use the Social Media Strategy Workbook to start drafting each recommended policy.
-If you haven’t yet, download Volume 1 of our book and get on the list to be one of the first to receive the addition of Volume 2.
+If you haven’t yet, download a free copy of the book.

 This post originally appeared on Campus Sonar's Brain Waves blog.